I. Basic Concepts—Definitions, Rights, and Responsibilities

 In all libraries, it is the nature of the service rather than the type of the library that should dictate any gathering of personally identifiable information (PII).
 Some common library practices necessarily involve close communication with — or monitoring of — library users.
 Services such as bibliographic instruction, reference consultation, teaching and curriculum support in school libraries, readers’ advice in public libraries, and preservation of fragile or rare library materials in special collections libraries are just a few instances of services that require library staff to be aware of users’ information-access habits.

 As part of serving the user, it is often necessary for staff to consult with each other.
 Staff must be careful to conduct such conversations privately, keep strictly to the purpose, and only divulge PII if necessary.
 In all types of libraries, any compromise of user privacy by library staff carries with it ethical, professional, and often legal obligations to protect the confidentiality of that PII.
-Most important, all gathering of PII should be done in the interests of providing, or improving, particular library services.
+Most importantly, all gathering of PII should be done in the interests of providing, or improving, particular library services.
 Any knowledge gathered should not be put to use for anything other than providing service to library users.

 13. Our library has been using a lot of new technologies in recent years.
 How can we stay on top of all the privacy concerns?

 Every technology since fire can be used for both good and evil.
-It is the responsibility of librarians to establish policies to prevent any threat to privacy posed by new technologies.
+It is the responsibility of library workers to establish policies to prevent any threat to privacy posed by new technologies.
 It is attention and commitment to fundamental principles of data security that may best ensure that user rights to privacy and confidentiality are not threatened through their use of library services.

-14. Can libraries use social security numbers (SSNs) in user databases or for other means of uniquely identifying our users?
+14. Can libraries use Social Security Numbers (SSNs) in user databases or for other means of uniquely identifying our users?

 SSNs are not entirely random numbers: the first three digits indicate in which state the number was issued, and the next two numbers indicate the order in which the SSN was issued in each area.
 Only the last four numbers are randomly generated.
 Thus, even the disclosure of an SSN without further action does divulge private information.